-So, how do you transport a go-kart?
-The ideal and most practical answer to this question is to purchase a trailer to be towed by your vehicle, inside which your go-kart will be strapped down securely.
-You can convert old horse trailers and such for this purpose.
+The best way to transport a go-kart is with a trailer towed by your vehicle, inside which your go-kart will be strapped down securely.
+You can convert old horse trailers and such for this purpose, or you can buy dedicated go-kart trailers.
+Aim to transport your go-kart in an enclosed trailer.

 Transporting A Go-Kart – Use What You Have